jonfazzaro/conferences/docs/index.md

 ### Cultural Intelligence
 How well your organization relates and works effectively across cultures.
 Analogous to Emotional Intelligence.

 You may have a conversation with people who feel that "we're fine" with the as-is diversity (or lack thereof) in the company.
 And they may be right--you're *fine*.
-But con'tsider the **opportunity cost**: how much better/happier/more competitive could you be with more?
+But consider the **opportunity cost**: how much better/happier/more competitive could you be with more?

 ## Give Feedback Fearlessly
 with [Aisha Blake](https://twitter.com/aishablake)